keniiy/nodejs-db-orm-world/README.md

 This playlist covers all about ORM in Node JS world.

-- Node JS express with Knex
+- Node JS express with Knex.
 - Nest JS with Knex query Builder
 - Node JS express with sequelize
 - Nest JS with sequelize ORM